 Often a submissive man asking me also has no idea how to find a vanilla partner, or if he can have one, how to talk with her about getting his needs met.
 With that as a starting place, unpacking how to help him is a big ask indeed.

 So why still try?
 I like men, so I’m interested in them.
-I don’t just like them as people to fuck, or boss to obey, but as a nerd, I learned to like em as friends.
+I don’t just like them as people to fuck, or boss to obey, but as a nerd, I spent a bunch of time in male heavy spaces from my youth.
 Being part of the minority of women in a stereotypically male hobby came with having a lot of male friends.
-Then, these guys would repeatedly seek in me a soft safety and toolkit their male peers didn’t have.
+Then, these guys would repeatedly seek in me a soft safety and social toolkit their male peers didn’t have.
 So I am not a therapist, but I’ve been drafted into trying to help guys.
 A lot.
 And I am (mostly) ok with it and doing it.

 Unlike many she-nerds, I escaped the identity of being Not Like Other Girls and am largely comfortable with the fact that I couldn’t escape the pressures on my own perceived gender by opting out of normal.
 Nonetheless, I was not blind to the fact that the boys were Not Ok.
 And I was drilled enough both in my right to rule as benevolent princess, and my toolkit of humanism that I almost immediately wanted to know why it seemed to suck so freaking bad for the individuals of the so called ruling gender.